-Early College is the opportunity for current high school students to take college courses at NCC while still in high school.
-The tuition is reduced to \$250 per course until the student graduates from high school.
-If an Early College student is accepted into a program at NCC, the reduced tuition of \$250 will apply to the summer preceding matriculation as well.
-High school students have the opportunity to start college core curriculum, start courses in their major and request dual credit with their high school.
-Early College students are welcomed into the NCC community and the student body as a whole offering the high school student a full authentic college experience.
-The reduced tuition for high school students offers an incentive to start college in high school for a fraction of the tuition post high school graduation.
+The Early College Program provides a pathway for current high school students to take college courses at NCC while still in high school.
+Early College students pay 50 percent of the cost of the NCC tuition until high school graduation.
+High school students have the opportunity to start college core curriculum, start courses in a major, and request dual credit with their high school.
+Early College students are welcomed into the NCC community and the student body as a whole, offering the high school student a full and authentic college experience.
+The reduced tuition for high school students offers an incentive to start college in high school for a fraction of the tuition compared with post high school graduation.
 Early College is designed for juniors and seniors, although exceptions are made in unique circumstances.
-Please contact Susan Smith at sasmith@ccsnh.edu for further information and placement requirements.
+Contact the Early College Enrollment Specialist for further information.